 A British study showed that high levels of Vitamin D reduce the risk of developing cardiovascular disease by 33 percent in middle-aged and elderly people.
 Utah scientists saw risk reduction of 33 percent for heart attack, 20 percent for heart failure, and 30 percent reduction in risk from dying of any cause with good blood levels of Vitamin D.

 The benefits of vitamin D include helping the heart in general.
-A study published in April, 2008, in the journal Circulation looked at patients with high blood pressure.
+A study published in April, 2008 looked at patients with high blood pressure.
 Those who were deficient in Vitamin D were twice as likely to have angina, a heart attack, heart failure or a stroke as those with normal vitamin D levels.

 In addition, those low in vitamin D are likely to suffer more severe effects of a stroke and have more trouble recovering.

-Researchers at Warwick Medical School that adults with the highest blood levels of Vitamin D had a 55 percent reduction in risk for developing Type 2 diabetes.
+In another study, researchers at Warwick Medical School found that adults with the highest blood levels of Vitamin D had a 55 percent reduction in risk for developing type 2 diabetes.

-Important benefits of Vitamin D include fertility.
-Vitamin D may help the up to 25% of couples who are infertile, according to Robert Jay Rowen, M.D., who received a letter from a Registered Nurse detailing the effects of Vitamin D on three couples at the hospital where she works.
+Another benefit of vitamin D is that it may help the up to 25% of couples who are infertile, according to Robert Jay Rowen, M.D., who received a letter from a Registered Nurse detailing the effects of Vitamin D on three couples at the hospital where she works.
 One couple was infertile for ten years, another for three years, and a third had no cycles for three years.
 Within six weeks of Vitamin D treatment, all three couples returned to full fertility.